Click here to see News about the Shiau Lab and Shiau Lab Group Photos

 PhD Student

-Besides science, I love… running, hiking, and cooking new foods!
+Besides science, I love… playing squash, reading, and traveling.

 Gone but not forgotten … special mentions